kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 ##### Scale test

-Four runs, all required for alpha.
+Four runs, all required for beta.

 1. The watch-cache initialisation benchmark with a compression axis.
 It already seeds a large number of Pods into a live etcd and times the cacher from construction to ready, which is the worst read case